Beware Greeks Bearing Gifts - Buy AT&T Instead

 Where can one find a safe yield?

-So where can an income investor go to get a safe yield?
-Sure one can go out on the credit risk scale and invest in lower-rated government debt, although Greek bond yields seem to indicate that isn’t going to get you much.
+So, where can an income investor go to get a safe yield?
+Sure, one can go out on the credit risk scale and invest in lower-rated government debt, although Greek bond yields seem to indicate that isn't going to get you much.
 Or one can move into corporate bonds.

-Sure that 2.13% for US Corporate AAA bonds is better than Greek bonds, but is it anything to get excited about?
-Maybe if you have a couple of million dollars to devote to getting income, but that isn’t going to supply a big portion of your income given the portfolio sizes most people have.
+Sure, that 2.13% for US Corporate AAA bonds is better than Greek bonds, but is it anything to get excited about?
+Maybe if you have a couple of million dollars to devote to getting income, but that isn't going to supply a big portion of your income, given the portfolio sizes most people have.

-So where do you go to get a very safe income to build a strong base in your portfolio?
+So, where do you go to get a very safe income to build a strong base in your portfolio?
 Dividend-paying stocks are one place to look.

 The YChart above shows one possible choice.
-AT&T (T) has been paying a dividend for a long time (since before it became AT&T in fact).
+AT&T (NYSE:T) has been paying a dividend for a long time (since before it became AT&T in fact).
 And it has paid that dividend in good times and in bad.
 In addition, to offset the additional risks of moving up the capital stack, it also has been increasing its dividend each year, thus reducing inflation risks.
-So while some risks increase in shifting from government bonds to dividend-paying stocks, some risks are reduced as well.
+So, while some risks increase in shifting from government bonds to dividend-paying stocks, some risks are reduced as well.

 Note the very predictable dividend from AT&T. The last recession hits, the dividend is paid and increased.
 DirecTV is purchased and the dividend is paid and increased on schedule.
 AT&T goes to court to fight the government over the merger with Time Warner, and the dividend is paid and increased on schedule.
 And AT&T buys Time Warner, and the dividend continues to be paid and increased on schedule.
 That is exactly what we want as a base for our income-generating portfolio.